 object to return true

-.
-With Mockito this as simple as the following:
+With Mockito, this is as simple as the following:

-The example above should give you the first idea of why we need Mockito.
+The example above should give a first idea of why we need Mockito.

-to report the cheaper price whenever the competitor has the same product in stock:
+to report the lower price whenever the competitor has the same product in stock:

 The notify(String productName)